 My baby golden Greeks love to dig into the warm, damp moss.
 This helps prevent dehydration and helps their shells grow smoothly.
 Because Greeks like spend so much time dug into the damp substrate (humid microclimate), Greek babies are much easier to grow smooth than star tortoises.

 The food side of the tub is cooler and dry, and the substrate side is warm and damp.
-Using paper towels in the eating area helps prevent any accidental ingestion of substrate.
+Using tiles or paper towels in the eating area helps prevent any accidental ingestion of substrate.

-Sometimes I use small size coconut husk chips, like ReptiChips' BabiChips, as the substrate for babies.
+Sometimes I use small-sized coconut husk chips, like BabiChips by ReptiChip, as the substrate for babies.
+I have found BabiChips to be very clean and have few string fibers, unlike some other brand coco chips I've bought.
 Coco chips absorb water and increase the humidity level.
 Greek babies can also dig into it, but it's not as soft as moss.
-Fine coconut coir, plain soil, or a mix of the two are other substrate choices, but they are much messier and harder to keep away from the food.
+Fine coconut coir, clean plain soil, or a mix of the two are other substrate choices, but they are much messier and harder to keep away from the food.

 Related page: golden Greek care